Nexosis/nexosis.github.io/_guides/Regression.md

 ### Creating Regression Models
 Creating a regression model starts with the data just like any other prediction capability of our API.
 To understand how to submit data, you can read more in the [Sending Data](/guides/sendingdata) article.

 Once you have a DataSet you are ready to get going.
 If you have used the API to do timeseries forecasting, some of this will be familiar but there is at least one new step.
 When building a regression model you don't get your prediction results right away.
-In this case we're going to build a model with your dataset, but you'll submit more feature data to get predictions only after the model is built.
+In this case we're going to build a model with your DataSet, but you'll submit more feature data to get predictions only after the model is built.

 Let's back up and go through the steps in detail.
 #### Starting A Model Building Session